 Now changing your DNS manually varies for your operating system and version.
 Now for the sake of time, I will go ahead and link out to individual guides on how to manually change your DNS for Windows 7, Windows 8, Windows 10, Mac OS X, Ubuntu, Chromebook, Android, iOS, DD-WRT and TomatoUSB.

 Well, what do you change your DNS too?
 Be mindful of the option you choose, remember the DNS leak photo above.
-In my privacy eyes, there are only three DNS providers I would ever trust:
+In my privacy eyes, there are only four DNS providers I would ever trust:

 - Google Public DNS